Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 # Build Software for PS Subsystems

  This chapter lists the steps to configure and build software for PS subsystems.
-In this chapter, you will use the Zynq® UltraScale+™ hardware platform (hardware definition file) configured in the Vivado® Design Suite.

- In [Zynq UltraScale+ MPSoC Processing System Configuration](3-system-configuration.md), you created and exported the hardware platform from Vivado.
-This hardware platform contains the hardware handoff file, the processing system initialization files (psu_init), and the PL bitstream.
-In this chapter, you will use the hardware platform in the Vitis™ IDE and PetaLinux to configure software for the processing system.
+ In previous chapter, [Zynq UltraScale+ MPSoC Processing System Configuration](3-system-configuration.md), you created and exported the hardware design from Vivado.
+The exported XSA file contains the hardware handoff, the processing system initialization (psu_init), and the PL bitstream.
+In this chapter, you will import the XSA to the Vitis™ IDE and PetaLinux to configure software for the processing system.

  This chapter serves two important purposes.

-One, it helps you build and configure the software components that can be used in future chapters.
-Second, it describes the build steps for a specific PS subsystem.
+ 1. It helps you build and configure the software components that can be used in future chapters.
+ 2. It describes the build steps for a specific PS subsystem.

 ## Processing Units in Zynq UltraScale+

  The main processing units in the processing system in Zynq UltraScale+ are listed below.

 - **Application Processing Unit:** Quad-core Arm® Cortex™-A53 MPCore Processors.
 - **Real Time Processing Unit:** Dual-core Arm Cortex™-R5F MPCore Processors.
 - **Graphics Processing Unit:** Arm Mali™ 400 MP2 GPU

-- **Platform Management Unit (PMU):**
+- **Platform Management Unit (PMU):** Xilinx MicroBlaze based platform management unit.

  This section demonstrates configuring these units using system software.
 This can be achieved either at the boot-level using First Stage Boot Loader (FSBL) or via system firmware, which is applicable to the platform management unit (PMU).

- You will use the Zynq UltraScale+ hardware platform in the Vitis IDE to perform the following tasks:
+ You will use the Vitis IDE to perform the following tasks:

 1. Create a First Stage Boot Loader (FSBL) for the Arm Cortex-A53 64-bit quad-core processor unit (APU) and the Cortex-R5F dual-core